-Cabot Circus is a fantastic shopping centre, providing city centre visitors with over 130 stylish stores including Harvey Nichols and House of Fraser and clothes shops in Bristol.
-There is also a range of tempting restaurants including our very own Chophouse Bar & Restaurant.
+Cabot Circus is a fantastic shopping centre, providing city centre visitors with over 130 stylish stores, including Harvey Nichols, House of Fraser and clothes shops in Bristol.
+There is also a range of tempting restaurants, including our very own Chophouse Bar & Restaurant.
 It is often labelled as the best shopping centre in Bristol.
 It's a Cabot Circus where you can enjoy late night shopping in Bristol, with shops open until 8pm.
 Shops in Bristol Cabot Circus.

 Covered by a unique shell-shaped glass roof the size of one and a half football pitches, Cabot Circus has everything you need for the perfect day out for the whole family, with a Showcase Cinema de Lux, Virtual Reality gaming, and Jungle Rumble Golf to choose from.
-Conveniently situated at the bottom of the M32 the shopping centre offers over 2,500 parking spaces, where Future Inn Bristol overnight guests can park for free.
+Conveniently situated at the bottom of the M32, the shopping centre offers over 2,500 parking spaces.

 Located in Bristol city centre, directly opposite Cabot Circus, our Bristol hotel boasts 149, spacious, air-conditioned, en-suite bedrooms offering all the facilities and services you would expect of a quality 4-star hotel at affordable prices.

 With our super flexible rates, you can book with confidence when staying at Future Inn Bristol.
-See how we're welcoming you back safely.
-Book direct for the best available rates on our website or by contacting the Reservations Team on 0117 304 1010 or firstname.lastname@example.org.
+Book direct for the best rates guaranteed, with rooms from £67 per room per night.
+Plus, kids stay free!

 Bookings can be made on 0117 304 1020 or email@example.com.
 Alternatively, you can book online: